citizenfx/fivem-docs/content/docs/developers/server-security.md

 Enabling this will aim to reduce chances of cheating options.
 Please note that this will disable Rockstar Editor.

 ## Important to know
-The codes provided are not supposed to be working on a copy/paste method.
-This is just some tips to prevent some actions that might happen in the server.
-This require some knowledge, you are always free to join our [discord](https://discord.gg/fivem) to get additionnal help.
+Please note that the provided code examples are not meant for a direct copy and paste implementation.
+They are intended as tips to help prevent certain actions that may occur on the server.
+Implementing these suggestions requires some prior knowledge, you are always free to join our [discord](https://discord.gg/fivem) to get additional help.